 Bake the Pretzel Hot Dog Buns

-- While the loaves are still wet, immediately sprinkle coarse salt on top.With a sharp kitchen knife, slice 3 cuts about ½ inch deep diagonally across each bun.
-This will help the dough rise as it bakes, since these cuts allow for steam to escape.
+- While the loaves are still wet, immediately sprinkle coarse salt on top.With a sharp kitchen knife, slice 3 cuts about ½-inch deep diagonally across each bun.

-- Bake for 12 to 15 minutes until they’re golden brown and sound hollow when tapped on the bottom.
+- Bake for 12 to 15 minutes until they’re golden brown.
 Allow to cool for 10 minutes, then slice lengthwise and fill with hot dogs or bratwurst.
 Enjoy!!

 Notes

-- I recommend using pretzel salt or coarse salt.
-Small salt granules like table salt could dissolve on the surface of the pretzels.
-I’ve used kosher salt before and it’s worked, but it dissolved on the leftover pretzels after a day.
+- Pretzel Salt: I recommend using pretzel salt or coarse salt.
+Small salt granules like table salt and kosher salt will dissolve into the buns after a little while.

 Rolf